vvvkim/is-it-on-netflix/README.md

-# netflixify
+# is-it-on-netflix
-Chrome extension to find Netflix show names on the webpage you're on and link them into Netflix
+Chrome browser extension to automatically scan the current webpage for shows available on Netflix and inject a link next to each title